News

 Research Interests

-Our laboratory studies the neural mechanisms of food-motivated behavior.
-Peripherally-derived metabolic signals can directly modulate mesolimbic dopamine neurons, an important component of the neural circuitry controlling motivation and reward-relevant learning.
-We are investigating how peripherally-derived hormones and nutrients alter dopamine and other reward-related pathways to affect food-motivated behavior and preference for foods high in fat and sugar.
-We are also interested in the neural adaptations that may occur in response to consumption of palatable high-energy foods and how they may contribute to over-eating and the development of obesity.
+Our laboratory studies the neural pathways and mechanisms involved in food-motivated behaviour and emotional states.
+Peripherally-derived metabolic signals can directly modulate mesolimbic dopamine neurons, an important component of the neural circuitry controlling motivation, reward and emotional function.
+We are investigating how hormones and nutrients alter dopamine and other reward-related pathways to affect feeding, food-motivated behaviour and preference for foods high in fat and sugar.
+We are also interested in the neural adaptations that may occur in response to consumption of palatable, high-energy foods and their contribution to over-eating, the development of obesity and mood disorders like depression.

 Click here for PubMed listing